 The time has come for us to leave the Florida Keys and get back on the road.
 It’s been a beautiful, warm winter in the Keys.
 We spent most of our time just relaxing with our friends after a busy summer on the road.
 We can’t thank our friends enough for their generous hospitality.
 They are moving to their new home in Saint Cloud, Florida in July so that will be our snowbird location next winter.

 We’re not sure where we are heading after that trip.
-We may stop home in NY for a bit since we haven’t been there since the holidays.
+We may stop home for a bit since we haven’t been there since the holidays.
 Then it’s back on the road again.

 The weather has been really nice in Islamorada and that’s why we snowbird here.
 This year we decided to forgo a campground and park at our friend’s house.
 They have a large yard and they installed full hookups for us so life is good.
 I’ve spent much of my time just relaxing.
 Dee on the other hand has spent much of her time gardening and planting flowers in the yard.
 She loves to garden and it keeps here busy.
 Our friends are having a new house built up in St Cloud, FL. so next year we’ll be snow birding there.
-It is a beautiful area and we’re also planning to build there in the near future.
+It is a beautiful area.

 Once our repairs are finished we’ll get back on the road traveling and enjoying our new RV.
 Our tentative plan when leaving Mississippi is to head northwest exploring Arkansas, Oklahoma, Kansas and into Colorado.
 After that???